 Bursting out of the startup phase is both an exciting and pivotal time—and the same can be said for scaleups who are facing major decisions.
 You know your business needs to be competitive in new international markets to continue growth, but how do you know where?
 Or when—or how?

-Velocity Global’s International PEO (Professional Employer Organization) solution has helped hundreds of companies take the leap to expand overseas.
+Velocity Global’s Employer of Record solution has helped hundreds of companies take the leap to expand overseas.
 With capabilities in over 185 countries, we can help you grow your business virtually anywhere across the globe—all without establishing an entity.
 Reach out to Velocity Global today to learn more about how we can help you achieve your global growth objectives—on your terms.
 We’re ready when you are.